afermg/aliby/README.md

 conda activate alibylite
  ```

-- Git clone alibylite, change to the alibylite directory, and use poetry to install:
+- Git clone alibylite, change to the alibylite directory with the poetry.lock file, and use poetry to install:

 ```bash
 poetry install
  ```

-- Git clone wela, change to the wela directory, and use poetry to install:
+- Git clone wela, change to the wela directory with the poetry.lock file, and use poetry to install:

 ```bash
 poetry install